KristofKlein/BC16Starter/README.md

 - Docker for Desktop in Windows Mode

 ## BC16Latest.ps1
-Task to run: Create BC v16 - Latest!
+Task to run: Create **BC** v16 - Latest!

 You will be asked for you AD User password

 It will remove navcontainerhelper and instead setup bcContainerHelper.
+- if this step fails you may need to uninstall the module yourself manually
+- it can also be that you need to restart VS Code ...

 ## BC17Latest.ps1
-Task to run: Create BC Insider v17 - Latest!
+Task to run: Create **BC** v17 - Latest!

 You will be asked for you AD User password

+It will remove navcontainerhelper and instead setup bcContainerHelper.
+- if this step fails you may need to uninstall the module yourself manually
+- it can also be that you need to restart VS Code ...

+## BC18Insider.ps1
+Task to run: Create **BC** v18 - **Insider**!

+You will be asked for you AD User password
 You have to provide our sasToken for the insider Program

 It will remove navcontainerhelper and instead setup bcContainerHelper.

+## NAVXLatest.ps1
+Task to run: Create **NAV** on artifacts!

+You will be asked for you AD User password

+It will remove navcontainerhelper and instead setup bcContainerHelper.
+- if this step fails you may need to uninstall the module yourself manually
+- it can also be that you need to restart VS Code ...

 # That's all Folks!